konkit/programmerjournal/README.md

 # TODO

+* Status button icon is not updated after the update is written.

 * Weekly summary - sort by day
 * Bug: Journal - updates of old days move view back to today
 * Frontend for tags